redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/index.md

 # Background

 You deployed this application named **${{ values.name }}** from an AI Software Template!
-This template created a new source code repository as well as new GitOps deployment repository for you.
+This template created a new source code repository as well as a new GitOps deployment repository for you.
 You are able to find more information related to these repository locations in [Repository Information](#repository-information).

 # Usage